Aounon Kumar

 Media Coverage: The New York Times.

-Preprint Can AI-Generated Text be Reliably Detected?
+TMLR 2024 Can AI-Generated Text be Reliably Detected?

 Vinu Sankar Sadasivan, Aounon Kumar, Sriram Balasubramanian, Wenxiao Wang, Soheil Feizi